A Guide To Perform An SEO Audit That Works

-An SEO audit is a technical process of analyzing the SEO of a website.
+An SEO audit is a technical process of analyzing the SEO performance of a website.
 It shows you if the performance of your site is good or bad compared with the best practices.
-Performing an SEO audit is the starting point in creating a plan for your website and getting measurable results.
+Performing an SEO audit is the starting point in creating an SEO plan for your website, setting KPIs and getting measurable results.

 It will reveal issues of your website that may affect your organic search performance.
 After learning these issues, you can fix them.
 Here are some types of issues you can find with an SEO audit: